Course Descriptions

 6th Grade Math - 52036

-In sixth grade math, students will continue to develop their number sense as they work with whole numbers and their properties, as well as build upon their understanding and fluency of operations with rational numbers (including fractions, decimals, and percents).
-Students will also be introduced to ratios and rates, integers, data measures and displays, expressions and equations, and surface area and volume.
-Topics presented are emphasized through problem-solving investigations.
-It is imperative that students in this course are fluent with basic math facts (multiplication and division).
+In 6th grade math, students will continue to develop their number sense as they work with whole numbers and their properties, as well as build upon their understanding and fluency of operations with rational numbers (including fractions and decimals).
+Students will also be introduced to ratios, rates and percentages, expressions and equations, surface area and volume, integers, and data measures and displays.
+Topics presented are emphasized through concepts and skills practice, as well as collaborative problem-solving investigations that develop the student's ability to think like a mathematician.
+It is imperative that students in this course are fluent in basic math facts (multiplication and division).

 6th Grade Language Arts - 51034

 This course is designed to bridge the elementary and secondary school experiences to expand students’ language skills.
 Students read and analyze a variety of fiction and non-fiction texts including novels, short stories and periodicals.
 As a result, students build their reading stamina and learn to interpret texts in meaningful ways.
-Students also write informative, narrative and argumentative pieces such as a cause and effect essay and a literary essay.
-Grammar study, like the correct use of pronouns, and word study (Wordly Wise) will be incorporated throughout the year.
+Students also write informative, narrative, and argumentative pieces such as inquiry essays and personal narratives.
+Grammar study, like the correct use of parts of speech, and word study, will be incorporated throughout the year.
 Critical thinking, speaking, listening, and analyzing evidence is a major part of 6th grade Language Arts.

 6th Grade Science - 53236